ITR Filing Deadline Missed?

 Is the collection of direct tax detrimental?

-• Evasion of tax is easily possible in case of ineffective administration, who fails at the honest and diligent collection of the tax from the people.
+• Evasion of tax is easily possible in case of ineffective administration, which fails at the honest and diligent collection of the tax from the people.

 • Direct tax entirely depends on the honesty of the taxpayers and thus is uncertain.